The leader of a Girlguiding group in Walkden says more volunteers are needed to keep branches across Salford open.

 Chris is adamant that the organisation is a necessary and beneficial tool for young people to socialise with other children and try new experiences, including drone building competitions and Blue Peter appearances.

-Chris is enthusiastic about unplugged youth spaces, arguing that the need for organisations like Girlguiding has only increased with social media’s rise in prevalence.
+Chris is enthusiastic about unplugged youth spaces, arguing that the need for organisations like Girlguiding has only increased with social media’s rise.

 Role models are in short supply, says Chris, and now more than ever children need to meet “ordinary people.”

-This crisis threatens not only the development opportunities of thousands of girls, but the stability and safety net relied on by their families.
+This crisis also threatens the stability and safety net relied on by their families.

-Ellie-Jean Hardman, a former member of Salford Girlguiding from age four to eleven, eagerly spoke of how her time in Rainbows, Brownies and Guides shaped her into her adolescence, and the relief it offered her working parents.
+Ellie-Jean Hardman, a former member of Salford Girlguiding from age four to 11, said her time in Rainbows, Brownies and Guides shaped her into her adolescence, and offered relief to her working parents.

 Ellie said: “My mum and dad worked quite a lot, so I found it gave my mum that break she needed in the week to get her bearings and sort everything out.